skywoodsz/skywoodsz/README.md

 ### Hi there 👋
-I am a graduate student at Harbin Institute of Technology.
+I am a master's student at Harbin Institute of Technology, Shenzhen.

 My interests include optimal control, visual control, and so on.

-My research aims to make robots cognitive and athletic in real-world environments.

 I’ve worked with legged robots, UAVs, and mobile manipulators.